MicrosoftDocs/azure-devops-docs/docs/repos/git/share-your-code-in-git-vs.md

 ---

-# Share your code with Visual Studio 2015 and Azure Repos
+# Share your code with Azure Repos and Visual Studio

 [!INCLUDE [temp](../includes/version-tfs-2015-cloud.md)]